Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Neural Partial Differential Equations

-In the theory of partial differential equations, elliptic operators are differential operators that generalize the Laplace operator, since the Laplace operator is obtained by taking $A = I$.
+In the theory of PDEs, elliptic operators are differential operators that generalize the Laplace operator, since the Laplace operator is obtained by taking $A = I$.

-In mathematics, a PDE is an equation which imposes relations between the various partial derivatives of a multivariable function.
-And second-order linear PDEs are classified as either elliptic, hyperbolic, or parabolic.
-Because we will discuss nonlinear PDEs, it has no mathematical strictly defined the neural PDEs belong to parabolic, hyperbolic , or elliptic types.
-Following we just take several parabolic PDEs besides RDEs.
+In mathematics, a PDE is an equation which imposes relations between the various partial derivatives of a multi-variable function.
+Furthermore, second-order linear PDEs are classified as either elliptic, hyperbolic, or parabolic.
+As for nonlinear PDEs, no mathematics can be strictly defined whether the nonlinear PDEs belong to parabolic, hyperbolic, or elliptic.
+In the following we just take several nonlinear PDEs besides RDEs.